 The Fund recognizes the tax benefits of uncertain tax positions only where the position is "more-likely-thannot" to be sustained assuming examination by tax authorities.
-The Adviser has analyzed the Fund's tax positions, and has concluded that no liability for unrecognized tax benefits should be recorded related to uncertain tax positions taken on returns filed for open tax years (2018-2020), or expected to be taken in the Fund's 2021 tax returns.
+The Adviser has analyzed the Fund's tax positions, and has concluded that no liability for unrecognized tax benefits should be recorded related to uncertain tax positions taken on returns filed for open tax years (2019-2021), or expected to be taken in the Fund's 2022 tax returns.
 The Fund identifies its major tax jurisdictions as U.S. Federal, New York State and foreign jurisdictions where the Fund makes significant investments; however, the Fund is not aware of any tax positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will change materially in the next twelve months.

 Reclassification of Capital Accounts.
 Accounting Principles generally accepted in the United States of America require certain components of net assets relating to permanent differences be reclassified between financial and tax reporting.
 These reclassifications have no effect on net assets or net asset value per share.
-The permanent differences are primarily attributed to foreign currency loss reclassifications.
-For the year ended July 31, 2021, the following reclassifications were made for permanent tax differences on the Statement of Assets and Liabilities.
+The permanent differences are primarily attributed to foreign currency loss reclassifications and net operating loss.
+For the year ended July 31, 2022, the following reclassifications were made for permanent tax differences on the Statement of Assets and Liabilities.

-Accumulated deficit \$ - Paid-in Capital
+Accumulated deficit \$ 432,582 Paid-in Capital (432,582)